Article 11: Class Size

 11.2 The District and the Association agree that class sizes in programs partially funded by the State or Federal governments shall be regulated by the maximum enrollment stipulations contained in applicable laws and regulations.

-11.3 The parties to this Agreement accept and support an annualized pupil-to-classroom teacher ratio of 30.5:1.
-Exceptions to this ratio shall include those elementary grades in which the Class-Size Reduction Program pursuant to SB 1777 have been implemented, in which case a pupil-to-classroom teacher ratio of 20:1 shall be maintained, and ninth grade English classes in which the Class Size Reduction Program pursuant to SB 666 have been implemented, in which case an annualized pupil-to-classroom teacher average of 20:1 shall be maintained.
+11.3 The parties to this Agreement accept and support an annualized pupil to classroom teacher ratio of 30.5:1.
+Exceptions to this ratio shall include those elementary grades in which the Class Size Reduction Program pursuant to SB 1777 have been implemented, in which case pupil to classroom teacher ratio of 20:1 shall be maintained, and ninth grade English classes in which the Class Size Reduction Program pursuant to SB 666 have been implemented, in which case an annualized pupil to classroom teacher average of 20:1 shall be maintained.

-11.4.1 It is understood that ELD programs at elementary and middle schools may vary in size and configuration according to student needs, and that each site administration and staff will jointly develop a plan to staff those needs.
+- 11.4.1 It is understood that ESL programs at elementary and middle schools may vary in size and configuration according to student needs, and that each site administration and staff will jointly develop a plan to staff those needs.

-11.4.2 The parties agree that normal practice at the high school level will provide ELD class sizes of approximately twenty (20) students per class with an aide and that a normal full-time ELD teaching assignment is five instructional periods.
+- 11.4.2 The parties agree that normal practice at the high school level will provide ESL class sizes of approximately twenty (20) students per class with an aide and that a normal full-time ESL teaching assignment is five instructional periods.
 The parties recognize the fact that this target will vary according to student needs and scheduling conflicts.

 11.5 The District and the Association agree that remedial classes and classes in reading, composition, mathematics, social science, science and foreign language should have preferential priority for reduced class size.